 Most Republican officeholders appear entirely comfortable accepting unprecedented numbers of uninsured Americans as the new normal.
 But the doctors, hospitals, mayors, and public health officials (not to mention insurers and drug companies) that they represent may prove less sanguine about coping with such a rising tide.
 Over the next few years, that could make the medical community itself the critical variable in determining whether Republicans can pull the plug on Obama’s ambitious and embattled reforms.

-This article appears in the Nov.
-13, 2010, edition of National Journal.
+This article appears in the November 13, 2010 edition of National Journal Magazine.

 Don't Miss Today's Top Stories

 Concise coverage of everything I wish I had hours to read about."